thehatter8/thehatter8.github.io/README.md

   `sudo apt install libdumbnet-dev`

-  * "But why is it called dumbnet?"
+  * "But why is it called lib**dumb**net and not just lib**d**net ?"

-  * Not sure why they chose "dumb" but libdnet was apparently a legacy library in Debian so they changed the name.
+  * Not sure why they chose "dumb" but libdnet is apparently a legacy library in Debian so they changed the name of the libdnet package we're using to libdumbnet.

 * hwloc